 The pond with a waterfall brings sounds to the garden while the wet pets (koi) flash their brilliant colors among the water lilies.

 Once a sun drenched back yard, I look for shade loving plants to tuck into nooks.
 Along the way I learn about newly introduced plants and re-discover forgotten favorites.
+In my Pennsylvania garden I have been busy creating shady nooks for all those shade loving plants I brought with me from the NJ garden.
+It has taken me few years, but by now (fall 2019) hostas, hellebores and ferns are settling in and once more I am covering bare ground in garden beds.

 My gardening journal helps me track plants’ progress; it documents work done, while celebrating accomplishments.
 It’s a never ending journey, with twists and turns, torrential downpours and sunny days.
 Check in on a regular basis to see how my garden grows with the changing seasons.
 Look in the archives for past entries and enjoy the many pictures.